kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

       # Recommendations about the
       # best practices for the created resource
       recommendations:
-        - image    # "Checks and adds recommendation if 'latest' image tag is used for container image."
+        image:     # "Checks and adds recommendation if 'latest' image tag is used for container image."
+          enabled: true
-        - pod      # "Checks and adds recommendations if labels are missing in the pod specs."
+        pod:       # "Checks and adds recommendations if labels are missing in the pod specs."
+          enabled: true
-        - ingress  # "Checks if services and tls secrets used in ingress specs are available."
+        ingress:   # "Checks if services and tls secrets used in ingress specs are available."
+          enabled: true
     ```

     </td>